Nourshaolin/Real-Time-Retail-Analytics-and-Product-Recommender/README.md

 - Milestone 2 – Similarity Search: Use high-dimensional similarity search to identify customers with comparable behavior, enabling collaborative trends and tailored suggestions
+- Milestone 4 – Large-Scale Hypothesis Testing: Conduct large-scale A/B testing to assess
+the impact of promotional strategies or UI changes on purchasing behavior, using scalable p-value corrections.
+- Milestone 5 – Recommendation Systems: Build a hybrid recommender system that combines collaborative filtering with content-based techniques to deliver relevant and personalized product recommendations.